How to use

 Add

 CALLOUT:for a short visible reminder orMAXTIME:for a per-slide time limit.
-These tags can appear on any notes line; Timerinator uses the first matching tag on each visible slide.Use imported colors intentionally
+These tags can appear on any notes line; Timerinator uses the first matching tag on each visible slide.Open the deck in Timerinator

 Start the slide show